jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Preview cmd file* will create Igor notebook with the commands for inspection.

-*Export cmd file* will save the command file, as text, with name in the "Default command file name" field (usaxs.mac is strongly suggested) on your *Desktop*.
+*Export cmd file* will save the command file for current "Sample Table", as text, with name in the "Default command file name" field (usaxs.mac is strongly suggested) on your *Desktop*.
+If you are working on usaxspc7 or usaxspc11, this usaxs.mac will be also sftp to instrument working directory.

+*Append to cmd file* this will append to the end of prior command file measurements from current Sample Table.
+This enables users to combine multiple tables together.
+Note, that this really works only when "usaxs.mac" is used as export file name.
+First export the usaxs.mac for the first table with *Export cmd file*.
+This is saved on your *Desktop*.
+Then use *Append to cmd file* for subsequent tables (as many as needed) and more measurements will be attached to this usaxs.mac.
+If you are working on usaxspc7 or usaxspc11, updated usaxs.mac will be also sftp to instrument working directory.

 *Dialog Export cmd file* will save the command file through save-as dialog, so user can pick any location on user computer and optionally change the name as needed.